IKEA hits snag with India venture

-NEW DELHI/STOCKHOLM, July 6 India has rebuffed a request by IKEA to relax rules on buying goods locally, a government source said on Friday, raising the prospect of a delay in the world's largest furniture maker entering the Indian retail market,
+NEW DELHI/STOCKHOLM India has rebuffed a request by IKEA IKEA.UL to relax rules on buying goods locally, a government source said on Friday, raising the prospect of a delay in the world's largest furniture maker entering the Indian retail market,

-IKEA, famous for its self-build flatpacks and huge stores, said last month it would invest $1.5 billion euros ($1.86 billion) and open 25 outlets, throwing a lifeline to the government in India where economic growth has slowed sharply.
+IKEA, famous for its self-build flat packs and huge stores, said last month it would invest 1.5 billion euros (1.20 billion pounds) and open 25 outlets, throwing a lifeline to the government in India where economic growth has slowed sharply.

 But the Swedish company sought a 10-year window to comply with rules that foreign retailers source 30 percent from local small and medium-sized firms, a requirement which overseas companies say discourages investment.